MicrosoftDocs/xamarin-docs/docs/xamarin-forms/creating-mobile-apps-xamarin-forms/summaries/chapter20.md

 This means that you'll need to use the [`DependencyService`](xref:Xamarin.Forms.DependencyService) (first discussed in [**Chapter 9.
 Platform-specific API calls**](chapter09.md) to implement file I/O.

+> [!NOTE]
+> Portable Class Libaries have been replaced with .NET Standard 2.0 libraries, and .NET Standard 2.0 supports [`System.IO`](xref:System.IO) types for all Xamarin.Forms platforms.
+It is no longer necessary to use a `DependencyService` for most file I/O tasks.
+See [File Handling in Xamarin.Forms](~/xamarin-forms/app-fundamentals/files.md) for a more modern approach to file I/O.

 ### A first shot at cross-platform file I/O

 The